Energy in Japan: Ocean energy

 In 2012, the government announced plans to build experimental tidal power and wave power plants in coastal areas.
-Construction on the projects, the locations for which have not been determined, would begin in 2013.
+Construction on the projects, the locations for which had not been determined, would have begun in 2013.

-Battery Energy Storage Systems (BESS)
+There is a potential for generating tidal power in the Seto Inland Sea, which contributes to Japan's 2050 carbon neutrality goal.
+Using high-resolution ocean modeling, researchers have identified several locations suitable for tidal energy development, such as the Naruto Strait, the Akashi Strait, the Kurushima Strait, and the Obatake Strait.
+The study concluded that installing tidal turbines at the Obatake Strait in Yamaguchi Prefecture could supply electricity to approximately 100,000 households.
+Moreover, implementing the Obatake Stait project would help reduce carbon emissions by about 198,000 tons of CO2 per year.

+Batteries

-Japan’s energy sector has experienced a significant expansion of renewable energy capacity, growing by over 30% in the past five years, fueling demand for battery energy storage systems (BESS).
+Japan's energy sector has experienced a significant expansion of renewable energy capacity, growing by over 30% in the past five years, fueling demand for battery energy storage systems (BESS).
 Over half of the 2.4 gigawatts of capacity awarded in recent long-term low-carbon power auctions went to foreign companies or consortia, with major projects including over 1.37 GW of new BESS capacity and more than 6.7 GWh of energy capacity approved for 2024.
-Japan’s Long Term Decarbonization Power Source Auction incentivizes BESS development by guaranteeing fixed cost recovery for 20 years.
+Japan's Long Term Decarbonization Power Source Auction incentivizes BESS development by guaranteeing fixed cost recovery for 20 years.
 However, limited price volatility and a price floor in the Japanese power market may constrain returns for BESS operators, highlighting the need for further reforms.